-Open days for schools in Brisbane are not unlike real estate open days, providing you with the opportunity to check a school out before you enrol or buy.
+Open days for schools in Brisbane are not unlike real estate open days, providing you with the fantastic opportunity to check a school out before you enrol or buy.

 The best advice we have is to make sure you do your homework.
 Many schools have a lot of information available online to allow you to narrow down your options, depending on school location, fees, enrolment conditions and facilities.
 In other words, the best way to start is on the school website.
 Look for menu opens on their website for prospective students, open house events and campus tours.

 First Impressions Count at a Brisbane School Open Day

 When attending an open day, one thing to consider is who is conducting the tour.
 Is it a staff member, a principal or a member of the administration?
 Some high schools will even use current students to guide parents around the school.
 We tend to think an appearance by the school principal or deputy (even a short appearance), to be a nod in the right direction.
 If the principal takes time to meet prospective parents, it shows a commitment to the school community – a top-down approach.